Goldberg Variations: Variatio 30. a 1 Clav. Quodlibet

-This quodlibet is based on multiple German folk songs, two of which are Ich bin solang nicht bei dir g'west, ruck her, ruck her ("I have so long been away from you, come closer, come closer") and Kraut und Rüben haben mich vertrieben, hätt mein' Mutter Fleisch gekocht, wär ich länger blieben ("Cabbage and turnips have driven me away, had my mother cooked meat, I'd have opted to stay").
-The others remain unknown.
-The Kraut und Rüben theme, under the title of La Capricciosa, had previously been used by Dieterich Buxtehude for his thirty-two partite in G major, BuxWV 250.

-Bach's biographer Forkel explains the Quodlibet by invoking a custom observed at Bach family reunions (Bach's relatives were almost all musicians):
+The final variation is titled after the quodlibet tradition, in which multiple popular songs are played at once or in succession.
+According to Forkel, the many musicians of the Bach family practiced this tradition at gatherings:

 As soon as they were assembled a chorale was first struck up.
 From this devout beginning they proceeded to jokes which were frequently in strong contrast.
 That is, they then sang popular songs partly of comic and also partly of indecent content, all mixed together on the spur of the moment. ...
 This kind of improvised harmonizing they called a Quodlibet, and not only could laugh over it quite whole-heartedly themselves, but also aroused just as hearty and irresistible laughter in all who heard them.

-Forkel's anecdote (which is likely to be true, given that he was able to interview Bach's sons), suggests fairly clearly that Bach meant the Quodlibet to be a joke.
+Though Bach never noted the sources of Variation 30, Forkel's anecdote led to the belief that it is composed from German Volkslied melodies, as if to evoke the Bach gatherings.

+Since folk tunes commonly shared melodies, music alone does not identify the songs intended.
+For example, part of Variation 30 traces back to the melody of the Italian Bergamask dance, which not only gave rise to compositions by many musicians (such as Dieterich Buxtehude, under the title of La Capricciosa, for his thirty-two partite in G major, BuxWV 250), but is even sung to various words in regions such as Iceland today.

+A handwritten note found in a collector's copy of the Clavier Ubung claims that Bach's student, Johann Christian Kittel, identified two folk tunes making up Variation 30 by their first lines.
+Siegfried Dehn of the Prussian royal library later appended purported full texts to this note: